zarf-dev/proposals/0035-feature-flags/README.md

 -->

 ### Value-based flag merges on flags.With()
-This is overkill, we don't need to compare for highest version or latest feature (e.g. beta takes precedence over alpha).
+This is overkill, we don't need to compare for highest version or latest feature (e.g. beta takes precedence over alpha) for each field every time a flag is declared multiple times.
+A flag should be declared once, and if it is declared multiple times, take the latest.

 ## (TODO) Infrastructure Needed (Optional)